-In November 2012, following a 60-year absence from Lao PDR, the United Kingdom of Great Britain and Northern Ireland established a British Embassy in the capital, Vientiane, under Ambassador Philip Malone.
+In November 2012, following a 27-year absence, the United Kingdom of Great Britain and Northern Ireland re-established an Embassy in the Lao PDR capital, Vientiane, under Ambassador Philip Malone.
 High on his agenda was the intention to prioritise trade between the two countries.
-Three months later, Lao PDR joined the World Trade Organisation and this presented many trade opportunities in several sectors such as education, infrastructure, architecture and engineering design, garment manufacturing, mining and foreign investment.
+Three months later, Lao PDR joined the World Trade Organisation and this presented trade opportunities in several sectors such as education, infrastructure, architecture and engineering design, garment manufacturing, mining and foreign investment.

 The British Embassy re-opened on 02 April 2013 and a day later Ambassador Philip Malone opened discussions with British businesses and businessmen in Lao PDR about forming a British Business Group, and formalising the informal organisation that already existed.